wliu40/mslearn-dp100/instructions/03-azureml-designer.md

 Now that you have used a *training pipeline* to train a model, you can create an *inference pipeline* that uses the trained model to predict labels for new data.

-1. In the **Create inference pipeline** drop-down list, click **Real-time inference pipeline**.
+1. In the **Jobs** tab, navigate to the completed pipeline.
+2. Select **Create inference pipeline**, and click on **real-time inference pipeline**.
 After a few seconds, a new version of your pipeline named **Visual Diabetes Training-real time inference** will be opened.
-2. Rename the new pipeline to **Predict Diabetes**, and then review the new pipeline.
+3. Rename the new pipeline to **Predict Diabetes**, and then review the new pipeline.
 Note that the normalization transformation and the trained model have been encapsulated in this pipeline so that the statistics from your training data will be used to normalize any new data values, and the trained model will be used to score the new data.
-3. Note that the inference pipeline assumes that new data will match the schema of the original training data, so the **diabetes dataset** dataset from the training pipeline is included.
+4. Note that the inference pipeline assumes that new data will match the schema of the original training data, so the **diabetes dataset** dataset from the training pipeline is included.
 However, this input data includes the **Diabetic** label that the model predicts, which is unintuitive to include in new patient data for which a diabetes prediction has not yet been made.
-4. Delete the **diabetes dataset** dataset from the inference pipeline and replace it with an **Enter Data Manually** component; connecting it to the same **dataset** input of the **Apply Transformation** component as the **Web Service Input**.
+5. Delete the **diabetes dataset** dataset from the inference pipeline and replace it with an **Enter Data Manually** component; connecting it to the same **dataset** input of the **Apply Transformation** component as the **Web Service Input**.
 Then modify the settings of the **Enter Data Manually** component to use the following CSV input, which includes feature values without labels for three new patient observations:

 ```CSV
 PatientID,Pregnancies,PlasmaGlucose,DiastolicBloodPressure,TricepsThickness,SerumInsulin,BMI,DiabetesPedigree,Age